Data Science & AI Research

-Currently working as a Data Science Fellow at the UM Center for Academic Innovation
+Currently working as a Data Science Fellow at the UM Center for Academic Innovation.
+Incoming AI/ML Intern at Honeywell.

 We introduce a novel course recommendation system that combines large language models with semantic search to bridge natural language queries and course descriptions.
 Our two-stage approach generates idealized course descriptions from student interests, then uses embedding similarity to identify relevant courses.
 Empirical evaluation demonstrates the system's ability to provide contextually appropriate recommendations with explanatory rationales.